Teach English in Myanmar

 - Full time, paid teaching placement in Myanmar

 - One week orientation in Yangon, including all excursions

 - TESOL Course Option: accommodation is included for the entire month of your course as well

-- International Medical and Accident Insurance provided by Greenheart Travel for the entire duration of your contract
+- International Medical and Accident Insurance provided by Greenheart Travel for 6 months which covers medical expenses and prescriptions

 - Professional local staff provides orientation and assistance when settling in and throughout your program